HugoPaquete/AEROSONIC-Sonifier-AI-Framework/README.md

 ## Intellectual Property Notice

 This repository provides **conceptual and scientific documentation only**.
-All implementation details — including code, algorithms, model architectures, parameters, training data, and internal logic — remain private and are not included here.
+All implementation details — including code, algorithms, model architectures, parameters, training data and internal logic — remain private and are not included here.